DillonPA99/Basketball-Lineup-Tracker/README.md

-# Lineup insite
+# Lineup inSite
-Basketball Team Player and Lineup Analytics Tracker and AI Insight Tool
+Basketball Team & Lineup Analytics with AI Insights

 ## License
 This software is proprietary.
 All rights reserved.